Ananya-Bohare/MyPortfolio/README.md

-# My new  portfolio with react and framer-motion
+# My portfolio with react and framer-motion